MansiPhate/Language-Translator-Using-Python/README.md

 # Language-Translator-Python-
 A simple and effective language translation app built using Python.
 This project translates text from one language to another, making communication across languages easier and more accessible.

-🌟 Features
+🌟 Features :-
 Translate text between multiple languages.
 Easy-to-use interface (CLI/GUI, depending on what you’ve built).
 Supports a wide range of languages.
 Built using Flask for the web interface.
 Stores translation history in MongoDB for easy reference

-🚀 Technologies Used
+🚀 Technologies Used :-
-Languages: Python, HTML, CSS, JavaScript
+Languages: Python, HTML, CSS, JavaScript.
-Database: MongoDB
+Database: MongoDB.
-Key Python Libraries: Flask, googletrans, pymongo, datetime, uuid, bson
+Key Python Libraries: Flask, googletrans, pymongo, datetime, uuid, bson.

-📥 Requirements
+📥 Requirements :-
 Python: Version 3.12.8 (this version is required for the 'cgi' module).
 MongoDB: Ensure MongoDB is installed and running on your system.